-Your Company operates in M&E industry with newspaper, magazine in print media; In-transit TV channel, News Channel in electronic media; and VTS, Web portals, Web application in digital media.
-Your Company is a complete Media house having presencein Print to Electronic and to Digital Media.
+Your Company operates in M&E industry with newspaper, magazine in print media; In-transit TV channel, News Channel in electronic media; and VTS, Web portals, Web application in digital media & FM Radio.
+Your Company is a complete Media house having presence in Print to Electronic and to Digital Media.
 The product portfolio of your Company (as mentioned in detail in the initial part of this report) comprises innovative, technology based and established products that have top-of-mind recall and are leaders in their respective categories.
-Your Company has successfully started operations of 8 (eight) FM Radio stations/ channels at Gujarat i.e. Bhavnagar, Jamnagar, Junagadh, Porbandar, Veraval, Mehsana, Bharuch and Godhra.
+Your Company has successfully started operations of 11 (Eleven) FM Radio stations/ channels at Gujarat i.e. Bhavnagar, Jamnagar, Junagadh, Porbandar, Veraval, Mehsana, Bharuch, Godhra, Bhaderwah, Kathua and Poonch.
 This strategically puts your Company to advantage in saturating the Gujarat market, while diversifying the geographical presence.
-Your Company has successfully started operations of 3 (three) FM Radio stations/ channels at union territory of Jammu i.e.Bhaderwah, Kathua and Poonch.
-Your Company is working to initiate the operations of 2 (two) FM Radio stations/ channels at union territory of Ladakh i.e. Leh and Kargil during the second quarter of FY 2020-21.
+Your Company is working to initiate the operations of 2 (two) FM Radio stations/ channels at Jammu & Kashmir i.e. Leh and Kargil during the second quarter of FY 2021-22.